Coming back to Malaysia, I find that I need to prepare breakfast for the boy to eat at home or to go to the preschool.

 - Lunch – fried rice or rice with chicken/pork and a bowl of soup;

 - Dinner – Noodles in soup (mian tiao) or rice with dishes AND a soup.

 In Malaysia, the preschool serves this:

-Now, for a country like Malaysia renowned for its multi-racial delicacies, I find it shameful that our children are eating such a poor diet in the kindergarten.
+Now, for a country like Malaysia that is known as a food heaven of Chinese, Malay, Indian and other foods, I find it shameful that our children are eating such a poor diet in the kindergarten.

 We need a Malaysian Jamie Oliver to start a revolution in our preschools and schools!